ianmcaulay/penzu-export/README.md

 ## Notes
 This is a personal project, I have no affiliation with Penzu.

-There's a lot of manual sleeping for a hardcoded number of seconds to wait for pages to load, which can cause the script to go slower than necessary or crash when
+There's a lot of manual sleeping for a hardcoded number of seconds to wait for pages to load, which can cause the script to go slower than necessary or crash when the page hasn't loaded yet.
+On average it takes about 2 seconds per journal entry, so unless you have many thousands of entries the speed isn't a major issue.

 Developed and tested with Python3.9, should probably work with any version that includes f-strings (i.e. 3.6+).